Is Suicide a Brain Issue or a Heart Issue?

 If we are going to be effective in suicide prevention, no medicine will change the heart patterns of suicide.
 Medicine can often help people think through issues more clearly and stabilize their thinking about the issues in life that they are dealing with.
 For many, it can also change the way that anxiety and depression feel.
 However, a more holistic approach than simply addressing the medical issues of suicide is needed.

-If suicide is mainly a problem of the brain, we will likely engage very little in the recovery of someone who is suicidal.
+If suicide is only a problem of the brain, we will likely engage very little in the recovery of someone who is suicidal.
 However, when we see the desire/temptation for suicide as an issue of the heart, we have great possibility for helpful conversations.
 This is where our churches need to come into play and get better at having effective conversations that reach the heart.

 Compassionate and heart probing conversations were the ministry model of Jesus.
 Let’s choose to engage the suicidal like he did.